Casualties of War: Release

+Home media

 The theatrical cut of the film was released on DVD in 2001.
-This version has the original 113 minute running time.
+This version has the original 113-minute running time.
 An extended cut of the film was released on DVD in 2006, that contains two scenes cut from the original release.
 One has Eriksson being interrogated by the two investigators, and the other is the defense attorney (played by uncredited Gregg Henry) trying to discredit Eriksson during the trial.
 This extended version has a running time of 119 minutes.